storyfeet/dugi_bialan/content/grammar.md

 -- mi li wei mugo
 ..
 I am eaten

+### "lon li" : Exists / There was / There is

+The following item exists, it is not the subject or object.

+-- lon don won lon li zan
+..
+Once, there was a person
+??
+AT time one AT is person

 ### lon wei : In the middle of

 -- mi lon wei dugi
 ..
 I'm in the middle of talking

-### "wei lon" : Exists / There was / There is

-The following item exists, it is not the subject or object.

--- lon don won wei lon zan
-..
-Once, there was a person
-??
-AT time one DO AT person

 Negation "va"